Posted by Idaho Youth Ranch on Sep 14, 2018, 9:58:05 AM

 What is Cyberbullying?

 To identify cyberbullying, you must understand the tactics used to harm the victims.
 Many of these you’ll recognize as the digital equivalent of bullying you’ve seen offline.
+Some tactics include:

 - Spreading rumors or making comments aimed to embarrass or cause emotional harm